 1. Fuzziness Score Selection: The performance of KDPS is influenced by the fuzziness score, but the manuscript does not provide empirical guidance on how to select an optimal value for this score in practice.

-We thank the reviewer for their thoughtful observation.
-We have added detailed explanation of the fuzziness score concept and provided practical guidelines for its application.
-These additions are supported by Supplementary Figure S1, which illustrates how fuzziness affects network topology, and Supplementary Figure S2, which summarizes population-level relatedness patterns.
-The revised manuscript text reflects this context: (In most general-purpose large-genome study … prioritize phenotype over topology.)
+Reviewer 2 – Response 1: We thank the reviewer for their thoughtful observation.
+We have added detailed explanation of the fuzziness score concept and provided practical guidelines for its application as detailed in response to “Reviewer 1 – Response 2” above.
+In brief, these include addition of Supplementary Figures S1 and S2 and revisions to the manuscript.

 2. Simplistic Simulation Framework: